How Much Does a Medical Malpractice Lawyer Cost? What Are My Chances of Winning?

 The Odds of Winning a Medical Malpractice Payout

-Our survey confirmed what many lawyers in this field will tell you: It's very difficult to win medical malpractice cases.
-Overall, only 12% of our readers were able to get a payout in the form of a settlement or court award.
-But when we look more closely at the survey results, it becomes clear that some people were able to improve their chances of success: Nearly two in ten (17%) of readers who hired a lawyer received a settlement or award, and three in ten (30%) got a payout after they sent a "demand letter" to the insurance company and/or filed a lawsuit.
+When we look more closely at the survey results, it becomes clear that some people were able to improve their chances of success.
+Nearly two in ten (17%) of readers who hired a lawyer received a settlement or a winning verdict.
+Three in ten (30%) got a payout after they sent a "demand letter" to the insurance company, filed a lawsuit, or did both.

-All of this makes sense.
-Medical malpractice claims are very complicated and difficult to prove.
-Not only do you have to meet particularly strict requirements for showing that you were harmed because the health care provider didn't meet the appropriate level of medical care, but many states also impose tight time limits and other special procedures in these cases.
 It can be especially hard to overcome all of those hurdles without the help of an experienced medical malpractice attorney.
-Also, readers who were pursuing their claims without an attorney's help may not have known to send a demand letter and may not have understood all the requirements for filing a medical malpractice lawsuit in their states.
+Also, readers who pursued their claims without an attorney's help may not have known to send a demand letter and may not have understood all their state's requirements for filing a medical malpractice lawsuit.

 Types of Medical Malpractice Claims With Better Success